hriebl/lmls/README.md

 scale.
 Those models are multi-predictor regression models with explanatory variables for the mean (= the location) and the standard deviation (= the scale) of a normally distributed response variable.
-They are a straightforward instance of generalized additive models for location, scale and shape (GAMLSS), discussed by Rigby and Stasinopoulos (<https://doi.org/10.1111/j.1467-9876.2005.00510.x>).
+They are a special case of generalized additive models for location, scale and shape (GAMLSS), discussed by Rigby and Stasinopoulos (<https://doi.org/10.1111/j.1467-9876.2005.00510.x>).

 The *lmls* package provides functions for maximum likelihood and Markov